fnproject/fn/examples/grafana/README.md

 <img src="../../docs/assets/GrafanaDashboard.png" width="800">

-## Start a fn server and deploy some functions
+## Start an Fn server and deploy some functions

-This example requires a Fn server to be running and that you have deployed one or more functions.
+This example requires an Fn server to be running and that you have deployed one or more functions.
 See the [front page](/README.md) or any of the other examples for instructions.

 The steps below assume that the Fn server is running at `localhost:8080`.